Don't Follow Game Design Trends

 Trend-Setting

-Instead of optimizing for the market, I propose zooming out and putting good design at the center.
+Instead of optimizing for the existing market, I propose zooming out and putting good design at the center.
 Forget analyzing trends for a moment and focus on what creates them – what actually satisfies players, builds demand, and generates revenue.

 Most successful genres are built around activities that facilitate play and are inherently exciting: shooting, racing, flying, fighting, role-playing, building, creating, making music, cooperating, exploring, solving, traveling, and more.
 If we can identify what people naturally enjoy, it’s likely to lead to strong game design.

-Asset Hell
+Asset Hell & Boring Market

-Looking at trend-setting vs. trend-following also highlights how trends emerge.
-Take Grand Theft Auto (a huge trend-setter): it began with 2D graphics and only a few dozen megabytes of assets, yet most of its primary and secondary loops were already there, and had the same kind of fun as its modern franchise instalments.
-The same is true for early shooters like Doom, Wolfenstein, and Quake.
-Though not asset-heavy, they didn’t just spawn franchises – they helped create an entire genre by capturing a single fun activity: shooting.
-The Sims, Minecraft, platformers like Mario and Crash Bandicoot, RPGs, and later narrative-driven games all followed this pattern.
+For example, looking at trend-setting vs. trend-following teaches us how market trends emerge.
+Take Grand Theft Auto (obviously a huge trend-setter): it began with 2D graphics and only a few dozen megabytes of shipped assets, yet most of its primary and secondary loops were already there, and had the same kind of fun as its modern franchise instalments.

 Two Opposing Views